LaurelineP/ztm_python-and-script-automations/README.md

 ```

-## 🔹 Data Structure
+## 📌 Data Structure
-A data structure is a specific way to organise data,
+A data structure is a specific way to organize data,
 it is possible to have nested list, objects for instance
 ### Lists ( `[ <value>, <value> ]` )
-- stores differents types of values
+- stores different types of values
 - syntax: values should be within square brackets separated by comma
 - accessible via indexes wrapped by square brackets too
 ( indexes are the position number starting with 0 )